 During the 1800s the industrial revolution swept through the urban areas of Britain.
 As industry grew, so did the density of buildings, combining dangerous industrial activities with ageing buildings.
 The risk of fire became an ever more pertinent problem for commercial interests, and the need for urban mapping to assess these risks increased.

 In 1885 Charles E. Goad arrived back in the UK having started his company, Charles.
 E. Goad Ltd in Canada producing fire insurance plans.
 By 1887 the company had produced the first of his Goad maps in the UK, covering parts of London, Bristol and Glasgow.
 The company continued to produce the maps throughout the 1900s, with the final maps being produced in the 1970s.
 Although not the first company to produce fire insurance maps in the UK, Charles.
 E Goad was the largest.
 But what made these fire insurance plans are different from other maps produced around the same time?

 What do Fire Insurance Plans tell us?

-The maps produced by Chas.
+The maps produced by Charles.
 E. Goad Ltd were specifically used by insurance companies to assess the risks of fire to commercial properties.
 As such these maps contain many features of urban areas, which are not shown on traditional Ordnance Survey maps.
 Each building is colour coded to show the construction materials used, giving these maps a beautiful and unique pink and blue patterning.

 Each building comes complete with its use, height, and the number of windows.
 On the streets there are details of the nearest fire hydrants, and fire stations are shown along with street widths.